Beyoncé Drops Surprise Remix, Donates Proceeds To Hurricane Victims

 Beyoncé is fundraising for hurricane victims in the Caribbean in the most Beyoncé way ever: by dropping a surprise song.

-The singer released a new remix Thursday to the reggaeton hit “Mi Gente” by Willy Williams and J Balvin.
+The singer released a new remix Thursday to the global hit “Mi Gente” by Willy William and J Balvin.
 The remixed single features Beyoncé spitting a little bit of Spanish and dropping in a whole verse that includes this gem: “I’ve been giving birth on these haters cuz I’m fertile.”

 Beyoncé shared the news on Instagram along with a Caribbean-themed photo shoot.